 It’s a wrap – Muddy gets festive at the farmyard

-Muddy Glos Worcs Ed Sophie thought she knew what family photo shoots were about until she spent an extraordinary morning at Michelle Morris's farmyard.
-Want to know what happened?
-Read on.
+I thought I knew what family photo shoots were about until I spent an amazing morning at Michelle Morris's farmyard.
+Here's what happened.

 Think family photo shoots and what springs to mind?
 Boxy studios?
 Bored kids playing up as you smile through gritted teeth?
 Nothing could be further from reality at one of Michelle Morris’s shoots on her idyllic farm in Worcestershire’s Teme Valley.